pypa/pip/docs/html/reference/build-system/pyproject-toml.md

 ```

-For generating a wheel, pip uses the {pep}`517`'s `build_wheel` hook that needs
+For generating a wheel, pip uses the {pep}`517` `build_wheel` hook that has
 to be provided by the build backend.
-The build backend may compile C/C++ code
+The build backend will generate a wheel,
+which may involve compiling extension code written in C/C++ (or other
+languages).

-at this point, depending on the package.
-Wheels generated using this mechanism
+Wheels generated using this mechanism can be [cached](wheel-caching) for reuse,
-can be [cached](wheel-caching) for reuse, to speed up future installations.
+to speed up future installations.

 ### Editable Installation